Techtonica/curriculum/application workshops/workshop-2.md

 ### Challenge

-- Start a new CodePen.
+- Do this one on your own!
+Start a new CodePen.
 Can you write a JavaScript function that does the following?
 	```
 	Given a string, return a new string where the second and last characters are exchanged.
 	```